stuberlo/zobiecentral/README.md

 ```

 ## Quickest way to run
+1. Clone this repo
-1. Fetch the images and run them from docker hub
+2. Fetch the images and run them from docker hub
 ```
  docker compose up --pull always
 ```
-2. Browse to http://localhost and play around
+3. Browse to http://localhost and play around

 Documentation on http://localhost/api/docs